SMAS Facelift London

-The SMAS facelift, or SMAS rhytidectomy or extended SMAS facelift is a popular cosmetic surgery procedure in the UK.
-This type of facelift surgery is ideal for those seeking a longer-lasting youthful look.
+The SMAS facelift, or SMAS rhytidectomy or extended SMAS facelift, is a popular facial plastic surgery procedure in the UK.
+Among cosmetic surgeries for facial rejuvenation and aesthetic enhancement, the SMAS facelift stands out for its ability to deliver natural, youthful results.
+This type of facelift cosmetic surgery is ideal for those seeking a longer-lasting youthful look.
+The SMAS facelift is considered an advanced facial rejuvenation procedure compared to older facelift techniques.
 The SMAS facelift is a surgical procedure that tightens and lifts the middle and lower parts of your face.
+Unlike skin only facelifts, which lift only the superficial skin layer and often result in less natural and less durable outcomes, the SMAS facelift targets deeper tissues for more natural-looking and longer-lasting rejuvenation.
 It can treat the sagging skin around the cheek area, jowls and sad mouth look.
 It can also treat the neck if there is not a lot of skin laxity.
 A facelift involves repositioning and tightening the underlying facial structures and overlying skin, with the choice of technique depending on individual anatomy, degree of facial ageing, and desired results.

-The SMAS facelift is a popular procedure for patients who want an overall improvement in their appearance, as it treats sagging skin, muscle laxity and can target jowls.
+The SMAS plication facelift is a popular procedure for patients who want an overall improvement in their appearance, as it treats sagging skin, muscle laxity and can target jowls.
 Facial ageing is the primary reason patients seek SMAS facelifts, as the procedure can achieve a cheek and jowl lift.

 A SMAS facelift is a surgical procedure that targets the Superficial Musculo-Aponeurotic System (SMAS) (superficial musculoaponeurotic system), a layer of tissue that connects the facial muscles to the skin.
 The SMAS plays a crucial role in facial expression and is responsible for the sagging skin and loss of facial contours that occur with aging.
 Above the SMAS lies the superficial fascia, a distinct anatomical layer that separates the skin and subcutaneous tissue from deeper structures.
 By lifting and tightening the SMAS layer, the procedure addresses the underlying tissue beneath the skin for more natural and lasting results.
 In some cases, the SMAS facelift may involve working with deeper layers of facial tissue to achieve optimal rejuvenation.
 This surgical procedure not only addresses sagging skin but also enhances the overall facial structure, providing a more defined and refreshed look.
+To learn about other facelift procedures such as the Vertical Facelift and Ponytail Facelift, explore more options for achieving facial rejuvenation.

 The ageing signs that a SMAS can target include:

-Nasolabial folds, which are prominent lines running from the nose to the corners of the mouth
+• Nasolabial folds, which are prominent lines running from the nose to the corners of the mouth

 SMAS facelift patients want to slow down the effects of ageing.
 We see patients in their 50’s, 60s and older achieve lift and rejuvenation.